step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

  * Convert the translated `.po` file to `.mo` format
  * Install the `.mo` file
- * Test your translation including the About dialog; to open the About dialog click the star icon in the find-n-run main window
+ * Test your translation including the About dialog; to open the About dialog click the star icon in the main window
  * Send me the `.po` and `.mo` files for inclusion in this repository.

 **Note:** Place `.po` and `.mo` files in